 The scenery in the cloud forest was quite magic, though it wasn’t particularly cloudy.
 In fact, it happened to be such a clear day that we were lucky enough to get clear views of Arenal Volcano from the viewing platform, which doesn’t happen very often.

-Wildlife, generally, is difficult to spot in the rainforest and not-surprisingly we didn’t see much.
+Monteverde Cloud Forest Reserve is home to a spectacular abundance of wildlife.
+However, wildlife is difficult to spot in the rainforest and not-surprisingly we didn’t see much on our hike through the forest.
 We heard a few birds, but the only one we actually saw was the Black Guan.
 Probably simply because it’s a very large bird and it makes a lot of noise.

-Back at the visitor center, there is a video monitor that plays footage from the camera traps in the area and I was happy to see a puma selfie.
+Most Monteverde animals stay concealed during the day and emerge only after the sun has set.
+There is a video monitor at the visitor centre that plays footage from the camera traps in the area, and I was happy to see a puma selfie.

 There are plenty of fun things to do in Monteverde, but since we only had one full day in the area, we concentrated on wildlife watching hotspots.